Chaplin Balu: Career

 During his acting career, he frequently collaborated with lead actor Vijay in most of the latter's earlier films, often appearing as a friend of him in a supporting character role.
-Chaplin Balu was one of the five close friends of Vijay alongside Vaiyapuri, Vivek, Dhamu and Mayilsamy and the five of them often teamed up with Vijay in majority of the films during his initial stages of his acting career.

-His prominent collaborations with Vijay include Naalaiya Theerpu (1992), Senthoorapandi (1993), Deva (1995), Coimbatore Mappillai (1996), Vasantha Vaasal (1996), Maanbumigu Maanavan (1996), Once More (1997) and these films significantly marked the integral part of the initial phase of Vijay's acting career before making a rapid transformation in 2000s.
+His prominent collaborations with Vijay include Naalaiya Theerpu (1992), Senthoorapandi (1993), Deva (1995), Coimbatore Mappillai (1996), Vasantha Vaasal (1996), Maanbumigu Maanavan (1996), Once More (1997).
 At the shooting set of Maanbumigu Maanavan (1996), Vijay engaged in a heated exchange with his own father S. A. Chandrasekhar where Vijay asked for the rationale behind slapping Chaplin Balu for a careless mistake committed by an assistant director in the shooting spot, which Chandrasekhar mistook and misunderstood as he thought the mistake was due to Chaplin Balu's fault.

 He also collaborated in comedy sequences along with veteran actor Vivek in several of his films including Pennin Manathai Thottu (2000), Budget Padmanabhan (2000), Shahjahan (2001), Saamy (2003), Dhool (2003).
 In Prabhu Deva starrer, Pennin Manathai Thottu (2000), he alongside Vivek and Mayilsamy acted in a film sequence which was shot and set within a single take.
 He also reportedly gave an hint to Vivek to apply dirty particles and black stain around his body in order to capture and grab the attention of audience for the comedy track sequence in Vijay starrer Shahjahan (2001), which also involved veteran actress Kovai Sarala where the latter played the role of a beggar woman.
-Chaplin Balu also featured in few scenes playing as a sidekick to Vivek in Shahjahan and subsequently appeared in scenes related to the romance and chemistry sequences involving Vivek and Kovai Sarala as both of them had embraced the lives of being street beggars.

 However, his career took a backseat when veteran actor Vadivelu often interfered and took away the acting opportunities of him and other character artists.
 Initially, he was signed to play a role in Poonthottam (1998) and shoot for the film for ten days but Vadivelu intervened and he was subsequently removed from the film.
 Vadivelu apparently did not let other supporting comedy actors to shine and peak using their own mannerisms and Chaplin Balu was one of the casualties of Vadivelu's antics according to sources.
-He later began to act in small budgeted films collaborating with debutant directors.